Subscribe to this page via e-mail here - Subscribe

 stated that "since it was seen."
 He did not say, "since it was written."
 To claim that Revelation was written during that time is, at best, only

 However, the fact is, there is no historical documentation of such a Domitian persecution.
-Commentators who follow the early date, in describing the horrors of Domitian's persecution of Christians, give no documentation to confirm this; they cite only what other commentators have said.
+Commentators who follow the later date, in describing the horrors of Domitian's persecution of Christians, give no documentation to confirm this; they cite only what other commentators have said.
 Sadly, this is a common practice.

 Well-known historians such as Edward Gibbons, A. T. Robinson and James Moffatt, testify to the lack of documentation of such a widespread persecution by Domitian.
 Gibbons stated, "But this persecution (if it deserves that epithet) was of no long duration" (The Decline and Fall of The Roman Empire, p.
 278).